Manasses I (archbishop of Reims): Biography

 A conflict with the monks of Saint-Remi over the installation of a new abbot prompted a legation of monks to complain to the pope.
 Manasses responded to the abbey's resistance by excommunicating the monks and despoiling their goods.
 Gregory VII intervened in 1077 to order Geoffrey, Bishop of Paris, to receive and absolve the monks fleeing into his territory.
 In Autun on 10 September 1077, papal legate Hugh of Die condemned Manasses as a heresiarch, apparently for consenting to the elevation of the bishop of Senlis, suffragan of Reims, to his office by King Philip I. Manasses reacted by defending his conduct in a letter to Gregory and accusing the legates of acting in bad faith.

 The archbishop's appeal succeeded, and Gregory restored him to his office in early 1078.
 Manasses then traveled to Rome in spring 1078 to profess his faith.
 There he swore his innocence on the relics of St Peter.
 This was accepted, and Manasses returned to Reims.
 He continued to move against his political opponents, however, notably the schoolmaster Bruno of Cologne and the provost of the cathedral chapter, also named Manasses (the future Manasses II, Archbishop of Reims).
 When they complained again to Hugh of Die in 1079, the legate ordered the archbishop to appear before an ecclesiastical synod at Lyon to resolve the dispute once and for all.
 Manasses refused to make the journey to Lyon, and was suspended and ordered to retreat to the abbey of Cluny.
 The pope offered him a delay in his sentence if he would make reparations.
 He never did and was deposed by Pope Gregory VII on 27 December 1080.
 While Manasses continued to act as archbishop until at least September 1081, he thereafter disappears from the historical record.

-Renaud du Bellay, the treasurer of Tours cathedral, succeeded Manasses in 1083, after a vacancy of several years.